bradbieselin/bradbieselin/README.md

 ## Full Stack Software Engineer

 I am a graduate of Flatiron School's Software Engineering Bootcamp, and hold a B.S. in Computer Science.
-My current focus is on React and Ruby on Rails, and I am currently learning Java.
+I have experience in React and Ruby on Rails, and I am currently learning Java.

 I decided to pursue web development when I was introduced to it by a friend.
 The freedom to show my creativity is a big pull to the developer world.
 I have experience with art and design, which I find especially useful when designing an aesthetically pleasing application.